-The Health Office is managed by a health aide that is trained in First Aid and CPR.
+The Health Office is managed by an RN/LVN trained in First Aid and CPR.
 Every effort will be made to contact parents or guardians regarding an injury or illness.
 Due to the number of students seen in the Health Office, phone calls will be made in the case of a serious concern.